Clancey/vscode-comet/README.md

 3. `npm i`
 4. Press F5 to debug

+## Create a Xamarin App from Template

+(After installing extension) Open up the VS Code [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and start typing `Xamarin`.
+Select "Xamarin: New Project", and you'll be guided through the project creation process.
+This extension has preloaded the four Multiplatform templates currently in Visual Studio proper.

 ## Debugging a Xamarin app with the Extension

 1. Create a `launch.json` file (vscode can help you do this or you can create it with the text below:)